free wifi canada

 When the login page does not appear

 This is the most common public WiFi annoyance.
-If you connect but the login/terms page does not pop up, try opening your browser and navigating to any non-HTTPS page (try http://neverssl.com).
-This usually forces the captive portal to appear.
-On iPhones, a notification should appear automatically; if not, go to Settings → WiFi and tap the (i) next to the network name.
+If you connect but the login or terms page does not pop up, try opening your browser and navigating to any non-HTTPS page such as http://neverssl.com.
+This often forces the captive portal to appear.
+On iPhones, a notification may appear automatically.
+If not, go to Settings → WiFi and tap the information icon beside the network name.

 Downloading for offline use